OWASP/www-project-dungeons-and-daemons/games/defcon-is-canceled/instructions.md

 #### The Dark Tangent — Your Secret Instructions

 You know who the saboteurs are.
 That makes you the most dangerous person in the room — and the most hunted.
-If the Short-Sellers correctly names you as the Dark Tangent at any point in the game — **the Short-Sellers win immediately**.
+If the Short-Sellers correctly name you as the Dark Tangent at any point in the game — **the Short-Sellers win immediately**.
 Your knowledge means nothing if you are exposed.
 Survival is your first job.
 Saving the conference is your second.

 **Don't Be Too Helpful.** If you are too perfect at identifying saboteurs — always voting against the right person to be part of the deployment team, always pushing the right threat cards — the Short-Sellers will notice.
 Nobody is that good by coincidence.
 The moment you look like you have a map, you become the target.
 Be right just often enough.
-Be wrong just often enough and be careful how you use your eyes and give hints.
+Be wrong just often enough, and be careful how you use your eyes and give hints.

 **Create Confusion.** Sometimes you must vote for a team you know will fail, just to throw off the short-sellers.
 A failed mission you engineered is painful.
 Being identified and handing the Short-Sellers an instant win is worse.
 Pick your moments.